Benning Wentworth: Governorship and death

 During his tenure as governor, Wentworth proved himself to be a "shrewd, compromising, and accommodating politician".
 Wentworth primarily concerned himself in office with issuing land grants, placating potential rivals by issuing them with justice of the peace and military commissions, and appeasing the timber industry by turning a blind eye to the controversial white pine laws, allowing merchants free access to the New Hampshire forests in order to cut down white pine trees so long as they kept supplying masts to his brother Mark, who sold them to the British Royal Navy.

-In the mid-1730's, most of Wentworth's family members converted to Anglicanism, joining the Church of England.
+In the mid-1730s, most of Wentworth's family members converted to Anglicanism, joining the Church of England.
 Wentworth joined them in the early-1740's and supported the Society for the Propagation of the Gospel, a missionary arm of the Church, by issuing them several land grants on the North American frontier.
 During this period, Wentworth ensured his dominance in the New Hampshire political scene by filling government positions with his relatives to ensure they dominated the profitable mast trade, a stranglehold which lasted until the American Revolutionary War.

 From 1748 to 1752, Wentworth sparked a constitutional crisis by extending representation to newly-established colonial settlements which he knew politically supported him.
 Wentworth also vetoed the house's decision to nominate Waldron as speaker of the house, taking these steps because his political opponents had by now gained a majority in the house.
 The house objected, which led to a political impasse as both sides refused to concede.
 Wentworth eventually received instructions from Crown officials supporting his position, which led to the standoff being resolved in his favor.

 Beginning in 1749, Wentworth issued a a series of land grants to expand the borders of New Hampshire.
 These included 131 towns, many of which were in territory contested with New York, which disputed Wentworth's grants and appealed to the Board of Trade and Plantations.
-The board eventually issued a ruling on July 26, 1764 in favor of New York.
-As a result, all settlers in the region had to live under New York's jurisdiction, which many of them resented; eventually, a group of settlers from New Hampshire declared independence in 1777 as the State of Vermont.
+The board eventually issued a ruling on July 26, 1764, in favor of New York.
+As a result, all settlers in the region had to live under New York's jurisdiction, which many of them resented.
+Eventually, a group of settlers from New Hampshire declared independence in 1777 as the State of Vermont.

 The controversy surrounding the land grants and Thomlinson's failing health led Wentworth to quietly step down as governor on July 30, 1766.
 His nephew John, who had prevented Wentworth from being dismissed in disgrace due to his political relationship with Charles Watson-Wentworth, 2nd Marquess of Rockingham, assumed the governorship of New Hampshire the next year in 1767.
-Wentworth then retired to his personal mansion at Little Harbor, Portmouth, where he died on October 14, 1770.
+Wentworth then retired to his personal mansion at Little Harbor, Portsmouth, where he died on October 14, 1770.
 After his death, Wentworth was buried in the cemetery of Queen's Chapel.